tativelasco/mywebsite/content/_index.md

 +++
-title = "Tatiana Velasco - Ph.D.
-Candidate"
+title = "Tatiana Velasco"
 +++

 ### About Me

 {{< figure class="avatar" src="/me.png" >}}

 Welcome to my website.
 I am an applied microeconomist studying the relation between education policies and economic inequality, with a focus on higher education, financial aid policies and the transition to the labor market.
 I hold a Ph.D. in Economics and Education from Teachers College - Columbia University.
-Currently, I am a Research Associate at the Community College Research Center at Teachers College, Columbia University
+Currently, I am a Research Associate at the Community College Research Center (CCRC) at Teachers College, Columbia University.
+At CCRC, I study the students' transitions into, through and out of college, with a particular focus on dual enrollment and transfer policies, and the relationships with local labor markets.

 ### Contact
 * Email: [tv2225@tc.columbia.edu](mailto:tv2225@tc.columbia.edu)